 How it works

-Every month we source two to three exceptional coffees that we believe will adhere to our profile styles.
+Most months, we will source two to three exceptional coffees that we believe will adhere to our profile styles.
 We roast one under the principle of having whimsical fun while also learning something.
 In the first week that coffee is available, we sell it only as a roast experiment -- where you as the buyer get to participate in the sensory feedback of the experiment.

 Coffee bags are launched in one of four profile options we've grown to love on the Proaster: